Canada faces 'critical week' in coronavirus crisis, death toll jumps

-"This is a critical week in our fight against the coronavirus," Deputy Prime Minister Chrystia Freeland told a daily briefing.
-The health agency is particularly worried by the spread of the coronavirus in seniors' residences, which are turning into hotspots in Ontario, Quebec and British Columbia - the three biggest provinces by population.
+"This is a critical week in our fight against the coronavirus," said Deputy Prime Minister Chrystia Freeland.
+Canada's public health agency is particularly worried by the spread of the coronavirus in seniors' residences, which are turning into hotspots in Ontario, Quebec and British Columbia - the three biggest provinces by population.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)